 Once again, as it does every year, Christmas seems to be sneaking up on us.
 It will be here before we know it, which means it's definitely not too early to chip away at that holiday shopping list.
 While you're visiting the Smokies, why not have fun and be productive at the same time?
 We recommend that you go ahead and make a reservation at one of our Smoky Mountain rental cabins and review our list of suggested places to go hunting for this year's Christmas treasures.

-This weekend, area visitors will have another chance to experience a unique event that showcases the culture and heritage of Appalachia.
-Robert Tino’s annual Smoky Mountain Homecoming event runs Saturday and Sunday, from 10 a.m. to 5 p.m. and gives guests a chance to see, hear and taste some of the things that give this region of the country its own special flavor and character.
+Area visitors have a unique chance to experience an event that showcases the culture and heritage of Appalachia.
+Robert Tino's annual Smoky Mountain Homecoming event runs Friday through Sunday, on the first weekend of October.
+Guests are given a chance to see, hear, and taste some of the things that give this region of the country its own special character.

-Although the county’s largest city was one of the last to start making the most out of the Smoky Mountains tourism trend during the last 30 years, Sevierville has made up for a lot of that lost time by offering its fair share of attractions.
-Places like Smoky Mountain Palace Theatre, Deer Farm Petting Zoo, Forbidden Caverns, the Tennessee Museum of Aviation and Tennessee Smokies baseball are all great choices for interactive family fun.
+Although the county's largest city was one of the last to start making the most out of the Smoky Mountains tourism trend over the years, Sevierville has made up for a lot of that lost time by offering its fair share of attractions.
+Places like Deer Farm Petting Zoo, Forbidden Caverns, the Tennessee Museum of Aviation and Tennessee Smokies baseball are all great choices for interactive family fun.

-Have you heard about Pigeon Forge’s newest attraction?
-Located at the Walden Landing development, it’s called TOMB, a pyramid-themed adventure that lets families and groups team up to battle the curse of an ancient Egyptian pharaoh.
+Have you heard about Pigeon Forge's Egyptian attraction?
+Located at the Lumberjack Square development, it's called TOMB, a pyramid-themed adventure that lets families and groups team up to battle the curse of an ancient Egyptian pharaoh.
 The storyline has visitors getting “trapped” in the relics of an archaeological site, and mummies, daddies and kids must work together to overcome a series of ingenious challenges designed to thwart their escape.
 The interactive experience is designed to last about 45 minutes and along the way features dazzling special effects and excitement for all ages.

 If you plan to visit Gatlinburg, Tennessee this summer, there’s one name you may want to keep an eye out for.
 It won’t be hard to find, because you’ll see it pop up almost everywhere you go in town.
 The name?
 Ripley.
 As in Ripley’s Aquarium of the Smokies, one of the most popular aquariums in the country.